hipony/hipony.github.io/content/posts/standard-support.md

 ## Compilers support a certain standard

 I often see beginners asking when a certain compiler will support C++XX when they hear that the next ISO standard is published.
-For people familiar with the C++ ecosystem this question doesn't quit make sense.
+For people familiar with the C++ ecosystem this question doesn't quite make sense.
 Compilers start to implement features even before the standard is finalized and may keep doing so for multiple versions forward, gradually releasing separate bits as they're ready.

-Quite often some features are behind additional compiler flags such as the `/permissve-` flag in MSVC (no alternative tokens without it!) or the `-lstdc++fs` in GCC (to be able to use `std::filesystem` pre GCC 10).
+Quite often some features are behind additional compiler flags such as the `/permissive-` flag in MSVC (no alternative tokens without it!) or the `-lstdc++fs` in GCC (to be able to use `std::filesystem` pre GCC 10).

 Or some features may be in the `experimental` namespace, which require quite non-trivial feature detection logic to depend on.
 In some cases, even if the header is present, [compilers will not allow to use such headers unless you pass correct flags](https://godbolt.org/z/eh76M6).